core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Attack Prevention in Group Mode {#sssec-cross-group-injection-group-mode}

-When a Group OSCORE message is protected with the group mode, the counter signature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad-sign}}).
+When a Group OSCORE message is protected with the group mode, the counter signature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).

 That is, the countersignature is computed also over: the ID Context (Group ID) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in all group requests and responses.